slds-lmu/lecture_service/README.md

 Note that `lecheck` can only be run in the `lecture_service` directory which must contain the lecture repos.

+#### Compile `all` slides

+To compile all slides in a lecture in 4:3 (relying on the LaTeX file in `style/` to be updated in the lecture) and copies them to `slides-pdf`:

+    lecheck compile -l sl --preclean --no-margin --pdf-copy

+This compiles one-by one, emitting errors if they come up.
+Add `--background` to skip any error reporting and speed up the process.

+Afterwards the special `slides/all` slide set containing all slides combined can be compiled manually using the regular `Makefile`:

+    cd lecture_sl/slides/all

+    make most-nomargin

+This does not copy the `lecture_sl.pdf` file to `slides-pdf` yet, but `make all-nomargin` would.

 ## Slide Checking